-Yoram and his team are quietly working on the “Built Jerusalem” project for the past 10 years.
+Ginsburg and his team are quietly working on the “Built Jerusalem” project for the past 10 years.
 Away from the public eye and the media, in almost complete secrecy.
-“Yoram says that “the main part of the plan that is in his possession is classified as “secret”” and that “it is impossible to share them with us, they are still not approved for advertising (for now)”.”
+“The main part of the plan is classified as secret” says Ginsburg.
+“It is impossible to share them, they are still not approved for advertising (for now).”

 There are various groups and organizations in Israel who support the idea of building the third temple.
 Some looking for ways of compromise with the Arabs and Palestinians and a liberal ecumenical solution.
-Others (like Yoram Ginsburg, Yehuda Etzion and his colleague) see a vision of one Jewish nation in the land of Israel that exercise sovereignty over the entire territory of the land in which Arabs will be equal citizens if they pledge their allegiance to the state of Israel and even take up Giyur (convert to Judaism).
+Others, like Yoram Ginsburg, Yehuda Etzion, and his colleague, see a vision of one Jewish nation in the land of Israel that exercises sovereignty over the entire territory of the land.
+Arabs will be equal citizens if they pledge their allegiance to the state of Israel and even take up Giyur (convert to Judaism).

-Most Israelis, including most of Yoram’s friends and colleagues, when asked to comment on the project say it’s an “ambitious idea”, or that all of this is “imagination disconnected from reality”.
-But when asked what if the temple could be erected tomorrow, most skeptic people respond to the idea positively and with great joy.
+Most of Ginsburg’s friends and colleagues, when asked to comment on the project either say that it’s an ambitious idea or an imagination disconnected from reality.
+But when asked about the possibility of the 3rd Jewish temple being erected tomorrow, most skeptical people respond to the idea positively and with great joy.

-“Vast majority of Israelis adopted a modern life style of pleasure and individualism, void of all content and real hope.
+“Vast majority of Israelis adopted a modern lifestyle of pleasure and individualism, void of all content and real hope.
 This state of consciousness can be compared to a shapeless dough.
-Without a compass and source of authority, God of Israel and Torah, we are left in a hopeless state destined to lose our direction.
+Without a compass and source of authority, God of Israel, and Torah, we are left in a hopeless state destined to lose our direction”, says Ginsburg.

-Yoram Ginsburg: “Today, most of the nation have lost its direction, no central anchor in their lives.
-Jerusalem itself is a testimony, built without a clear plan or hierarchy, no real presence or a point of anchor and there for with no identity or character.
+“Today, most of the nation has lost its direction, no central anchor in their lives.
+Jerusalem itself is a testimony, built without a clear plan or hierarchy, no real presence or a point of anchor, and therefore with no identity or character.
 All these things force us to understand that the nation needs a direction.”

-A 120 km highway named Land Moriah Path, circling the borders of the city will be build.
+A 120 km highway named Land Moriah Path, circling the borders of the city will be built.
 Which is a similar distance to a return trip from Tel Aviv to Jerusalem.

 10 million will stand and watch